 Bearsted is a community on the outskirts of Maidstone in Kent and has a population of approximately 9,500.
 It has well-defined boundaries with the railway line to the north, the River Len to the south, Willington Street to the west and the grounds of the Marriott Hotel to the east.

 There are three separate areas of shops at the Ashford Road, Egremont Road and around the Green which cater for the majority of residents’ needs together with medical and dental surgeries as detailed in this booklet.
-Bearsted Parish Council are very proud to support local businesses as they are a valuable asset to our village and would encourage our residents to share our view.
+Bearsted Parish Council is very proud to support local businesses as it is a valuable asset to our village and would encourage our residents to share that view.

 Bearsted is serviced by four highly regarded schools for children ranging from infants to juniors.
 Secondary school pupils travel outside of the village to school.

 Bearsted Parish Council has 15 councillor positions and meets once a month for the main Council meeting with small committees meeting in between, addressing items such as planning input, Council finances, transport issues, community and environment matters and provision of services for residents from young to old.
 The Parish Council is in turn supported by Borough Councillors Mike Cuming, Denis Spooner and Val Springett.
 The Clerk for Bearsted Parish Council is Mrs. Sarah Lewis.